dylan-lang/opendylan/documentation/cffi-win32-reference/source/win32.rst

 -  Win32-Shell API for querying and extending the Windows Shell.
    Corresponds to *SHELLAPI.H* and *SHELL32.DLL*.
 -  Winsock2 Corresponds to *WINSOCK2.H*, *QOS.H*, and *MSWSOCK.H*.
-   This library is not available in the Harlequin Dylan Personal edition.

 Content and organization of the Win32 API libraries
 ===================================================

-The Harlequin Dylan Win32 API libraries are modeled closely upon Microsoft’s Win32 C libraries.
+The Open Dylan Win32 API libraries are modeled closely upon Microsoft’s Win32 C libraries.
 Most names available in the Dylan libraries are the same as those available in the C libraries, though of course to conform to Dylan naming conventions and restrictions, many of